Chifuco/Preparation/README.md

 # Purpose
 The goal of this repository we prepared for you is to prepare you for practical exercise.
 During the exercise, we will use modules (cryptography.hazmat, os, random, secrets).
-So you need to install python, jupyter notebooks, and require packages (```hazmat```).
+So you need to install python, jupyter notebooks, and required packages (```hazmat```).
 The instructions on how to install them can be found below.

 # Setup instructions
 ## Windows